aws-samples/mlops-amazon-sagemaker/2-Bring-Your-Own/README.md

 ## Step 3: Upload Lambda Functions to S3

 In this step, you will need to upload pre-packaged Lambda functions to S3.
 These Lambda functions will be used at various stages in our MLOps pipeline.
-Because we will be using CloudFormation and [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to deploy the Lambda functions into our accounts, they must be uploaded be packaged and uploaded to S3 prior to executing our next CloudFormation template.
+Because we will be using CloudFormation and the [AWS Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to deploy the Lambda functions into our accounts, they must be uploaded be packaged and uploaded to S3 prior to executing our next CloudFormation template.

+The descriptions of each Lambda function are included below:

+-	**MLOps-BYO-TrainModel.py.zip:**  This Lambda function is responsible for executing a function that will accept various user parameters from code pipeline (ex.
+ECR Repository, ECR Image Version, S3 Cleansed Training Data Bucket) and use that information to then setup a training job and train a custom model using SageMaker
+-	**MLOps-BYO-GetStatus.py.zip:** This Lambda function is responsible for checking back in on the status of the previous Lambda function.
+Because Lambda has an execution time limit, this function ensures that the status of the previous function is accurately capture before moving on to the next stage in the pipeline
+-	**MLOps-BYO-DeployModel.py.zip:** This Lambda function is responsible for executing a function that will accept various user parameters from code pipeline (ex. target deployment environment) and use that information to then setup a Configuration Endpoint and Endpoint for hosting the trained model using SageMaker
+-	**MLOps-BYO-EvaluateModel.py.zip:** This Lambda function is responsible for running predictions against the trained model by accepting an environment identifier as well as an S3 bucket with sample payload as input from code pipeline.

 ### Steps: